Fastdruid/ReCDTV/Drive/RPi.md

 |  |  |  |  | 29 | EOP | NC/I |

 #### RPi
 The RPi has PCM Digital audio (Noice!)
-https://pinout.xyz/pinout/pcm
+Unfortunately it can only do 16 or 32 bit frames.
+The CDTV requires 16 bit in 24 bit frames. https://pinout.xyz/pinout/pcm

 GPIO 19 (FS) "LRCLK"